EmilieAndreasen/cds-vis-assignments/Assignment_1/README.md

 | image_0536.jpg | 0.41     |
 | image_0550.jpg | 0.42     |

 The CNN and KNN-based approach show much lower distance values for all of the found images (ranging from 0.37 to 0.42).
 Here it should be noted that unlike the first method which can have distances ranging from 0 to, theoretically, infinity, the CNN and KNN-based approach's distance metric can range between 0 and 2.
-However, these results still suggest that the CNN and KNN method can more accurately and consistently 'capture' important visual features from the images to use for an effective comparison with the reference image (i.e., image_0556.jpg).
+However, these results still suggest that the CNN and KNN method can more accurately and consistently "capture" important visual features from the images to use for an effective comparison with the reference image (i.e., image_0556.jpg).

 The distinct differences in the outputs seem appropriate given the two methods' underlying mechanisms.
 While the colour histogram comparison method is less computationally intensive, it lacks the capability to perform as effectively as the pre-trained VGG16 model, which handles extracting detailed visual features very well.
 Additionally, by utilising KNN for identifying similar images - which in this case uses cosine distance to measure similarity between the feature vectors extracted by the VGG16 model - the second method ends up producing the more robust and precise results out of the two.